-(1) To accuse any person of a crime;
+(1) Accuse another person of a crime;

 (b) Any person convicted of blackmail shall be fined not more than the amount set forth in § 22-3571.01 or imprisoned for not more than 5 years, or both.

 Effect of Amendments